AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/settings.md

 **Add a folder**

-To add a folder, click **Add** on the upper-right corner of the window.
+To add a folder, click **[!UICONTROL Add]** on the upper-right corner of the window.

 **Delete a folder**

 You can also delete a folder.
-Select the folder to delete, click the Actions menu, and click **Delete Folder**.
+Select the folder to delete, click the Actions menu, and click **[!UICONTROL Delete Folder]**.

 >[!NOTE]
 >